Are you thinking about migrating the on-premise server to AWS cloud?

 1.1 Financial Assessment

-Before making a decision to move to the cloud, you need to estimate the cost of moving data to AWS cloud.
+Before deciding on-prem to cloud migration, you need to estimate the cost of moving data to the AWS cloud.
 A careful and detailed analysis is required to weigh the financial considerations of on-premises center versus employing a cloud-based infrastructure.

 1.2 Security and Compliance Assessment